 Another teaching trait that is sought after by administrators is supportiveness.
 Each student is unique and comes with their own goals, needs, learning style, talents, and issues.
 It is your responsibility to get to know your students as best you can to accommodate them appropriately.
 It’s crucial to let your students know you are there to support them and help them any way you can.

-Creativity is highly desired by potential employers.
-If you can spice up your lectures, incorporate exciting complementary resources and activities, and find other innovative ways to reach out to students, you will gain an edge over your competition.
+Potential school district representatives highly desire creativity.
+Spice up your lectures, incorporate new complementary resources, and find other innovative ways to reach out to students, you will gain an edge over your competition.

 Dry lectures are a thing of the past.
 Teachers need to be able to facilitate auditory, visual, tactile, and kinesthetic learners – types that can vary by grade level.
 Utilize your creativity to bring the classroom to life and keep students actively engaged in the learning process.